vitutc/foodservice_android/README.md

 User manual only available in the Portuguese language.

-IMPORTANT NOTE: This application was never deployed into large scale environments nor used in real scenarios.
+IMPORTANT NOTE: This application was never deployed into large scale environments nor used in real scenarios with real currency.